By Matthew B. Cox

 Excerpts from recording transcripts.
 The reader should know that both Donovan Davis and Damien Broomfield are Jamaican and at times the dialogue transitions between English and patois.

-“It wasn’t my job to catch Blayne, it wasn’t my job to double-check Blayne.”
+“It wasn’t my job to catch Sebastian, it wasn’t my job to double-check Sebastian.”

 “No, no, no, let me just go through this.”